 Overall, Structure No. 24 is in good condition.
 There is no visible damage to the steel bulkhead, railings, platform, or the warning signs and their timber supports.
+However, the hull of a small recreational fishing vessel is lodged against the structure and may cause damage or access problems in the future.
 As part of the 2012 Maintenance Project, Structure No. 24 had both of its embankment tie-ins refurbished and armored with rock riprap on both sides to prevent any further erosion around the ends of the structure.
 There has not been any visual settlement of the riprap following the completion of the maintenance project.
 Structure No. 24 has been restored to its original constructed condition and will not require maintenance.
-(See Appendix B, Photos 18 through 20)
+(See Appendix B, Photos 15 through 17)